The beauty of Italian Alps is well known to the world.

 The lift pass is usually a magnetic scannable card.
 It's an essential element for your ski holiday.
 Without ski pass, you can't access the slopes.
 Each ski resort has its own card.

-Price of a ski pass depends on:
+The price of a ski pass depends on:

 - the month - February and March are the most expensive